contemplative-software/contextctl/docs/problem_definition.md

 - identifies the repo
 - loads all relevant prompts + rules
 - outputs them in a tool-agnostic format
-- allows developers to browse/run/search prompts
+- allows developers & agents to browse/run/search prompts
 - synchronizes with the central store

 ## How It Solves the Problem